Mambouna/pgturbo/doc/introduction.rst

 Verify that this runs and creates a blank window by running ::

-    pgzrun intro.py
+    pgtrun intro.py

-Everything in Pygame Zero is optional; a blank file is a valid Pygame Zero script!
+Everything in Pygame Turbo is optional; a blank file is a valid Pygame Turbo script!

 You can quit the game by clicking on the window's close button or by pressing